COS301-SE-2025/BRAD/docs/Architectural Requirements.md

 **Model-View-Controller** **(MVC)**

-On the frontend, the Model-View-Controller (MVC) pattern is optionally applied to the investigator dashboard to cleanly separate concerns.
+On the frontend, the Model-View-Controller (MVC) pattern is applied to the investigator dashboard to cleanly separate concerns.
 The model holds domain data and system state, the view renders the UI (e.g., graphs, logs, alerts), and the controller handles user input and orchestrates responses.
 This structure enhances usability by ensuring that the interface is responsive and intuitive.
 It also improves maintainability, as frontend developers can update visual components, logic, or data handling independently reducing the likelihood of bugs and simplifying testing.

 **Quality** **Requirements** **Addressed:**